golemfactory/golem-architecture/arch-snapshot/arch.md

 ### Participating entities

 #### Yagna daemon

+aka Golem Node.
+The Golem network client component.
+It provides a "low-level" API for Golem network participants.
+It delivers services for peer discovery, contract agreements,and the settlement and payment for services.

 #### Provider agent

+A resource-selling application.
+It uses the Golem API to broadcast an offer on the market and negotiate a contract.
+It is responsible for price negotiations and issuing an invoice for the used resources.

 #### Requester agent

+A resource buying application.
+It uses the Golem API to find an offer on the market and negotiate a contract.
+It is responsible for price negotiations and verifying costs during service agreement.

 ### Marketplace

 #### Offer
 #### Demand
 #### Subscription